History of Walt Disney in Timeline

 1946: Founding Member of the Motion Picture Alliance

-In 1946, Walt Disney was a founding member of the Motion Picture Alliance for the Preservation of American Ideals.
+In 1946, Disney was a founding member of the Motion Picture Alliance for the Preservation of American Ideals.

-1947: End of Disney voicing Mickey Mouse
+1947: Walt Disney stopped voicing Mickey Mouse

-1947: Testimony Before HUAC
+1947: Testimony Before the House Un-American Activities Committee

-1948: True-Life Adventures Series
+1948: Initiation of True-Life Adventures Series

 1950: Release of Cinderella